Alfresco/docs-alfresco/digital-workspace/latest/governance/folder-rules.md

 Here are some examples of how you can use rules to automate repetitive tasks:

-* All records with certain criteria that enter a folder can be filed as a record.
+* Content with certain criteria that enter a folder can be linked to a category.
-* All incomplete records placed in a folder are completed.
-* A record with certain criteria that enters a folder can be linked to a category.
+* Content with certain criteria that enter a folder can have aspects added, or removed.
-* Remove the aspect of certain records that enter a folder.
+* Content with certain criteria that enter a folder can execute a script.

 ### Creating a rule